diagrams/diagrams-doc/manual/diagrams-manual.rst

 So here's how `withName` works.
 Suppose we call it with the arguments `withName n f d`.
-If some subdiagram of `d` has the name `n`, then `f` is called with the located envelope associated with `n` as its first argument, and `d` itself as its second argument.
-So we get to transform `d` based on information about where the subdiagram named `n` is located within it.
+If some subdiagram of `d` has the name `n`, then `f` is called with that subdiagram as its first argument, and `d` itself as its second argument.
+So we get to transform `d` based on information about the given subdiagram, and its context within the parent diagram `d` (for example, its location, attributes applied to it, and so on).
 And what if there is no subdiagram named `n` in `d`?
 In that case `f` is ignored, and `d` is returned unmodified.

 Here's a simple example making use of names to draw a line connecting the centers of two subdiagrams.